These rules were last updated on May 29, 2010

 Re-submission of images

 1. Entries that have previously placed (1st, 2nd, 3rd or Honorable Mention) in any CdCC competition are not eligible for re-submission.
-Similar photographs to those which have placed in any CdCC competitors (e.g., slight position change, slight exposure change, slight cropping, etc) are not permitted.
-Remember, the point of the themed competitions is to make the member stretch and grow in an area of photography where they might not be comfortable.
+Similar photographs to those that have placed in any CdCC competitors (e.g., slight position change, slight exposure change, slight cropping, etc) are not permitted.
 A non-placing entry, including prior year entries, may be resubmitted only once.

 Placing awards